 Over 2019, our "INAPI's PCT user guide" was updated to cover information not originally considered.
 This update includes the addition of ISA/IPEA relevant information and topics of our users' everyday consultation, both for PCT international and national phases.
-This updated guide was uploaded to our institutional website for user consultation and has been introduced in every PCT activity taking place over the last couple of year.
+This updated guide was uploaded to our institutional website for user consultation and has been introduced in every PCT activity taking place over the last couple of years.
+In addition to this improvement, PCT Department also made available to the users a new FAQ section on INAPI's website to clarify our users' most frequently asked questions and inquiries.